-On 2nd April 1502, Arthur Tudor, eldest son of King Henry VII, died at Ludlow Castle.
+On the 2nd of April 1502, Arthur Tudor, eldest son of King Henry VII, died at Ludlow Castle.
 He was just fifteen years old and had been married for less than five months.

 Arthur Tudor had married Katherine of Aragon, daughter of King Ferdinand II of Aragon and Queen Isabella I of Castile.
 King Henry VII had worked hard for several years to secure a marriage between his son and Princess Katherine to see a strong alliance created between England and Spain.
 The marriage would also help to put England on the international stage and secure the succession of the Tudors.